wassimj/topologicpy/resources/README.md

 ## License
 This ontology is released under the MIT License.
 For more information, see the LICENSE file.

-## Usage
-This ontology provides a structured way to describe 3D models and their topological relationships.
-It can be used in various applications, including CAD systems, BIM (Building Information Modeling), and other 3D modeling environments.
 ## License
 This ontology is licensed under the MIT License.
 For more information, see the LICENSE file included with this repository.